-When the terms of repayment of a loan to customer are renegotiated or the terms of the contractual cash flow are modified because the debtors are in financial difficulty, the loan is considered to be a financial asset with a significant increase in credit risk or creditimpaired, unless there is evidence that the risk of that contractual cash flows will not be recoverable has decreased significantly and there are no other indicators of impairment.
-In addition, the Bank has only adopted treatments regarding significant increase in credit risk according to the appendix to the circular of the BOT No. BOT.RPD2.C.
-802/2564 to assess whether a debtor is to move to under-performing stage or Stage 2 only for some types of loans.
+When the terms of repayment of a loan to customer are renegotiated or the terms of the contractual cash flow are modified because the debtors are in financial difficulty, the loan is considered to be a financial asset with a significant increase in credit risk or credit-impaired, unless there is evidence that the risk that contractual cash flows will not be recoverable has decreased significantly and there are no other indicators of impairment.

+In addition, during the year 2021, the Bank adopted the accounting guidance in determining the staging and the provisioning of loans to customers for debtors meeting the criteria for relief measures in accordance with the BOT's circulars, as described in Note 1.4.23 to the financial statements.
+For the year 2022, the Bank has only adopted treatments regarding significant increase in credit risk according to the appendix to the circular of the BOT No. BOT.RPD2.C.
+802/2564 to assess whether a debtor is to move to under-performing stage or Stage 2 for some types of loans.